fish-shell/fish-shell/doc_src/index.rst

 Private mode
 -------------

+If ``$fish_private_mode`` is set to a non-empty value, commands will not be written to the history file on disk.

-fish supports launching in private mode via ``fish --private`` (or ``fish -P`` for short).
-In private mode, old history is not available and any interactive commands you execute will not be appended to the global history file, making it useful both for avoiding inadvertently leaking personal information (e.g. for screencasts) and when dealing with sensitive information to prevent it being persisted to disk.
-You can query the global variable ``fish_private_mode`` (``if set -q fish_private_mode ...``) if you would like to respect the user's wish for privacy and alter the behavior of your own fish scripts.
+You can also launch with ``fish --private`` (or ``fish -P`` for short).
+This both hides old history and prevents writing history to disk.
+This is useful to avoid leaking personal information (e.g. for screencasts) or when dealing with sensitive information.

+You can query the variable ``fish_private_mode`` (``if set -q fish_private_mode ...``) if you would like to respect the user's wish for privacy and alter the behavior of your own fish scripts.

 .. _event: